Senior Division Rules (Grades 7-8)

 - Windmill pitching is required.

-- Both of the pitcher’s feet must be in contact with the pitching rubber at the start of the pitching motion.
-The pitcher is not allowed to step backward off the pitching rubber at any point during the pitching motion.
-Neither is the pitcher allowed to take more than one step off the pitching rubber towards the plate before releasing the ball.
+- Pitchers can start with both feet in contact of the pitching rubber or one foot in contact and the other behind the mound (referred to as the Start Back).
+This is a new rule as of 2020.
+The pitcher is not allowed to take more than one step off the pitching rubber towards the plate before releasing the ball.

 - Pitchers must pause to look for a sign from the catcher (one does not have to be given); this assures that there will not be ‘quick pitches’.